This post includes affiliate links.

 I have always loved to make my own things rather than always buying the best and the newest creations on the market.
 So when it comes to stitch markers, I am just the same way.
 I use what I have already at home and make my own ones.

-Well, usually I use just a piece of yarn to mark my spot when I start a new round when crocheting a project.
+Well, usually I use just a piece of yarn to mark my spot when starting a new round when crocheting a project.
 But when I start multiple different crochet projects (who doesn’t, right?)
 I sometimes use the same hook for multiple projects.
 So in order to mark them and remember which hook I used for which project, I decided to make myself stitch markers with the letter of the hook size.

 So, here I would like to show you step by step how I made my own stitch markers.
 Most of the items I used you can find at your local craft or beading store, but some of the items I used I bought from Amazon.
 I have my affiliate links below for you to purchase the exact items I bought.